apache/accumulo-website/_docs-2/getting-started/quickstart.md

 ---
-title: Quick Start
+title: Setup
 category: getting-started
 order: 1
+skip_doc_h1: true
 ---

-This quick start provides basic instructions for installing and running Accumulo.
+# User Manual (2.x)

+Starting with Accumulo 2.0, the user manual now lives on the website as a series of web pages.
+Previously, it was one large pdf document that was only generated during a release.
+The user manual can now be updated very quickly and indexed for searching across many webpages.

+The manual can now be
+searched using the [Search link][search] at the top of the website or navigated by clicking the links to the left.
+If you are new to Accumulo, follow the instructions below to get started.
 For detailed instructions, see the [in-depth installation guide][in-depth].

-## Consider using automated tools
+## Setup for testing or development

 If you are setting up Accumulo for **testing or development,** consider using the following tools:

 * [Uno] sets up Accumulo on a single machine for development
 * [Muchos] sets up Accumulo on a cluster (optionally launched in Amazon EC2 and Microsoft Azure VM)

-If you are setting up Accumulo for a **production** environment, follow the instructions in this quick start.
+If you are setting up Accumulo for a **production** environment, follow the instructions below.

-## Install Accumulo
+## Setup for Production

 Either [download] or [build] a binary distribution of Accumulo from source code and unpack as follows.